Getting started

 - Default:

-~/.agentdbg/runs/<run_id>/ run.json- run metadata (status, counts, started_at, ended_at)events.jsonl- one JSON object per line (append-only)
+~/.maida/runs/<trace_id_hex>/ meta.json- run metadata (trace ID, status, counts, started_at, ended_at)spans.jsonl- one OTel span record per line (append-only)

 Overriding the data directory